Edge of Darkness (1943 film): Shooting

 Shooting was to begin in August 1942 but was postponed for two weeks so Errol Flynn could recuperate from bad health.
 He was meant to do this on his yacht but Hedda Hopper reported he slipped down to Mexico City with a friend for some hunting, and that he "hasn't wanted to do it [the film] from the first", in part because his role was relatively small.
 Bruce Cabot was listed as a possible replacement if Flynn did not return.
 Warners pressured Flynn and he eventually returned for filming.

-(It was later reported that Flynn had signed a new contract with Warners for four films a year, one of which he was to also act as producer.)
+(It was later reported that Flynn had signed a new contract with Warners for four films a year, in one of which he was to also act as producer.)

 Most of the film was shot in Warner Bros. studios at Burbank with some exteriors in the town of Monterey.
 Warners rented two of the biggest piers in Monterey and a fleet of Monterey sailing boats; they lined the streets with Norwegian and Nazi flags and signs and cast several locals as extras.
 The unit returned from Monterey on September 16 to resume studio shooting.

 Erskine Caldwell reportedly operated as a technical adviser on the film because he had some experience of Norway.

 During filming, Warners added six grave markers with the names of Nazi saboteurs recently executed in the US, for extra realism.
 Filming ended in November.

-Edge of Darkness was one of a number being made in Hollywood set in occupied Europe, others being The Commandos Strike at Dawn and The Moon is Down.
+Edge of Darkness was one of several films set in occupied Europe, others being Commandos Strike at Dawn and The Moon is Down.

 Milestone later said "Flynn kept underrating himself.
 If you wanted to embarrass him, all you had to do was to tell him how great he was in a scene he'd just finished playing: he'd blush like a young girl and muttering 'I'm not an actor' would go away somewhere and sit down."